Kaharuddin Nasution

-Kaharuddin Nasution (23 July 1925 – 25 September 1990) was an Indonesian military official, diplomat, and former Governor of Riau from 1960 to 1966 and Governor of North Sumatra from 1983 to 1988.
+Kaharuddin Nasution (23 July 1925 – 25 September 1990) was an Indonesian military officer, politician, and diplomat.
+He served as the governor of Riau from 1960 to 1966 and later as the governor of North Sumatra from 1983 to 1988.
+He was also appointed ambassador to South Korea.

 Early life

 Kaharuddin Nasution was born on 23 July 1925 in Medan, Dutch East Indies.
 He began his education at the Hollandsch-Inlandsche School (an elementary school for native children) in 1930, and graduated from the school in 1937.
 He continued his studies at the Meer Uitgebreid Lager Onderwijs (junior high school) in Medan and graduated from the school in 1940.

-After graduating from the school, he was sent by his parents to the Indonesisch-Nederlandsche School in Kayutanam, West Sumatra, which was owned by Inyiek Mohammad Syafei, future Minister of Education.
+After graduating from the school, he was sent by his parents to the Indonesisch-Nederlandsche School in Kayutanam, West Sumatra, which was owned by Inyiek Mohammad Syafei, the future Minister of Education.
 He did not graduate from the school and returned to Medan in 1941.

 In the Imperial Japanese Navy

-During the Japanese occupation of the Dutch East Indies, a recruitment for Imperial Japanese Navy (IJN) officers was held in Medan.
+During the Japanese occupation of the Dutch East Indies, a recruitment drive for Imperial Japanese Navy (IJN) officers was held in Medan.
 Nasution joined the recruitment program and underwent naval education in Bandung and Kyoto.
 He was finally given the rank of lieutenant and became the steersman in the Haraokamaru ship in 1944.
 He participated in the Pacific Theater and fought against the US forces in the Solomon Islands campaign and the Philippines campaign.
 During a naval battle in the Philippines, his ship was hit and caught fire.
 Nasution was injured and almost died.

 After the surrender of Japan, all IJN ships were ordered to return to Japan.
 When his ship anchored in Tokyo, Nasution heard a radio broadcast about the proclamation of Indonesian Independence.
-Nasution deserted his ship and secretly got on board a cargo ship that was heading for Southeast Asia.
-After the ship arrived in Singapore, Nasution got on board another ship that was heading to Jakarta.
+Nasution deserted his ship and secretly boarded a cargo ship heading for Southeast Asia.
+After the ship arrived in Singapore, Nasution got on board another ship that was bound for Jakarta.